populse/mia_processes/docs/source/documentation/bricks/preprocess/ants/Registration.rst

         default value.
 False

 - *out_prefix* (a string, optional)
     Prefix of the warped output image.
-Default is 'w_'.

     ::